-Also in the context of the African cities of the CLUVA project particular features of poverty are rather dynamic, context depended and manifest in different ways.
+Also in the context of CLUVA's African cities particular features of poverty are rather dynamic, context depended and manifest in different ways.
 For instance, since 2006 to this date, electricity rationing occurs in Dar es Salaam.
 This disruption is the result of low water levels in the dams that generate power (Dodman et al., 2011).
 This disruption related to a period of drought affects in fact dwellers from all socio-economic groups to different degree.